MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-I-Public-Health-Service-Department-Health-Human-Services/subchapter-G-Occupational-Safety-Health-Research-Related-Activities/part-84-Approval-Respiratory-Protective-Devices/subpart-K-AirPurifying-Particulate-Respirators/section-84.181.md

 (a) Powered air-purifying respirators must be designed to allow for proper communication while worn.

-(b) A Modified Rhyme Test7 will be used to test the wearer's ability to communicate efficiently.
+(b) A Modified Rhyme Test 7 will be used to test the wearer's ability to communicate efficiently.

 7 The Modified Rhyme Test is used in speech intelligibility experiments. *See https://www.nist.gov/ctl/pscr/modified-rhyme-test-audio-library.*